Orbital current signature using neutron diffraction: Polarized neutron cross sections

-In principle, one needs to add an effective "transverse" thickness, $\delta$, of each wire, to account for the typical size of copper and oxygen $d$ and $p$ orbitals.
+In this version of the loop current model, the wires are assumed to be infinitely thin.
+However, in principle, one needs to add an effective \enquote{transverse} thickness, $\delta$, of each wire, to account for the typical size of copper and oxygen $d$ and $p$ orbitals.
 This leads to an additional (still empirical) form factor $f(Q)$ with $f(0)$=1, which is similar to the magnetic form factor for point-like moments.
-It is interesting to notice that the two "transverse" current thicknesses are decoupled from each other and can take distinct values unlike atomic orbitals for point-like moment.
+It is interesting to notice that the two \enquote{transverse} current thicknesses are decoupled from each other and can take distinct values unlike atomic orbitals for point-like moment.
 Therefore, the related form factor can be in principle anisotropic between in-plane and out-of-plane directions.
 It is worth to remind that this anisotropy is actually observed experimentally\cite{Bounoua23,deAlmeida12} (see Fig. \ref{Fig:3}) although the exact explanation is not yet established.

 Basically, in comparison to spin moments, it is usually considered\cite{Sidis07,Chakravarty01} that the neutron scattering intensities qualitatively differ for orbital currents due to the characteristic size of the current loop which can be as large as the unit cell distance between the copper atoms, a=3.85\AA, whereas it is the size of the copper orbitals, a$_0 \sim 1.2$\AA, for spins.
 Therefore, it is generally assumed that the neutron intensity from orbital currents is likely to fall off more rapidly with increasing $Q$ than the usual atomic form factor for a spin moment, that was particularly the case for $D$-density wave model\cite{Hsu91,Chakravarty01}.
 The effect can be so important that the expected intensity is often considered to be too small to be detected in neutron experiments.
 The decreasing intensity is indeed observed for currents in Fig. \ref{Fig:5}.
 However, because the discussed loop triangle of the CC-$\theta_{II}$ phase corresponds to only 1/8 of the unit cell area.
 The expected intensity is actually still sizable in cuprates to be measured in neutron diffraction experiments.